 Trail Gradient – If you are using old stairs to Garh Ganesh Temple, it is short but challenging.
 The new path is gentle and good for beginners.

 7. Jhalana Treks

-I would like to mention about trekking in Jhalana area in Jaipur.
-It was a good place to trek untill this area was closed for visitors due to the Jhalana Leopard Safari.
+I would like to mention trekking in the Jhalana area in Jaipur.
+It was a good place to trek until this area was closed for visitors due to the Jhalana Leopard Safari.
 Dhok tree dominates the hills of Jhalana, its natural habitat.

 Here is a picture of Shikaar Odhi, a hunting lodge in Jhalana forest which I clicked many years ago.

-One needs a permit from forest department for Jhalana Trek.
+One needs a permit from the forest department for Jhalana Trek.
 I haven’t been to Jhalana ever since Jhalana Leopard Safari came into being.
-There are other areas in the vicinity which one can explore as a soft trekking option.
+There are other areas in the vicinity that one can explore as a soft trekking option.
 A good recommendation in this direction would be Mountaineering & Adventure Institute in Jhalana.
-One can find this near World Forestry Arboretum owned by forest department.
-Here is a picture of Mountaineering & Adventure Institute in Jhalana.
+One can find this near World Forestry Arboretum owned by the forest department.
+Here is a picture of the Mountaineering & Adventure Institute in Jhalana.

 8. Watch Towers Of Amer Fort Wall Climb